joaoabjr/bulma-login-screen/README.md

 # Login screen and user authentication
-A login screen with user authentication using Bulma and JavaScript
+A login screen using Bulma and JavaScript